 - Robin Nohling (@thereallife_rd)

 Seek professional help if this is a difficult issue for you: There are many health professionals nowadays who are understanding the importance of the anti-diet movement, and many offer services to give you the help you need.
 Eating disorders, body issues and self esteem are extremely complex issues to work through, and you don’t have to go at it alone.
 Please consult with a healthcare provider, especially those who practice weight neutrality and a non diet approach.
-Here are some resources that can help you out.
+I offer 1:1 virtual nutrition coaching in this area, and you can schedule a FREE 15 minute Discovery Call with me to see how I can help you reach food freedom.
+Just click the button below for more information:

 And now I would like to hear from you.
 What do you think about the diet culture we actually live in?
 Do you think it’s harmful or can there be some purpose to it?
 Sound off in the comments section below!